BHAVEN1234/PepAMC-Peptide-Antimicrobial-Classifier-/Code/README.md

     ```

 3. Check the console output for a formatted table summarizing results, or view the saved CSV file for a complete summary of model performance across datasets.

+## 📄 License

+This project is licensed under the MIT License - see the `LICENSE` file for details.

+---

+## 🙌 Acknowledgments

+Thanks to the developers of `sklearn`, `OpenML`, and `tabulate` for making dataset loading and formatting so convenient.